-aka Dance Mama, is a London-based dance entrepreneur and advocate.
+aka Dance Mama, is a London-based dance entrepreneur, advocate and TEDx Speaker.
 She is Founder of dancemama.org - a community and platform profiling significant parents in dance and the arts.
-Lucy has dove-tailed her own work with holding key positions in learning and participation over the last 18 years.
+Lucy has dove-tailed her own work with holding key positions in learning and participation over the last 20 years.
 These include: Dance Artist in Residence for DanceXchange (2004), Manager for London Contemporary Dance School, The Place, Centre for Advanced Training (2005-11), Expert Panel member of the DFE Music and Dance Scheme representing the National Dance CATs (2007-2010), Vice-Chair of Royal Borough of Kensington & Chelsea Arts Grants Panel (2006-2009), Learning & Participation Manager, Rambert (2014-16), Chair of the Board of Trustees Dance Woking (2014-16) , Head of Learning and Participation, Rambert (2016-18), Project Manager, Chance to Dance, Royal Opera House (2019-2020) and Lecturer and Mentor, DDP, ISTD (2021-).

 As an independent specialist she has taught over 19,000 people across the UK and has engaged with a wide variety of dance and arts organisations in many other capacities; consultant, management, choreography, and presenting/public speaking.
 She is Ambassador for the Parents in Performing Arts Campaign and Secretariat to the Scientific Advisory Board of the Active Pregnancy Foundation.
 She has an Honourable Mention as a Nominee of the inaugural AWA Dance Woman in Dance Award 2021.
+2022 sees her commence her PhD at Christ Church Canterbury University researching pre and postnatal professional dancers, becoming a Nominee for AWA Woman in Dance Leadership Award and delivering her TEDx talk at TEDx Frensham, and shortlisted for One Dance UK's Change Maker Award 2022.

 Pia graduated from the University of Surrey with First Class Honours in Dance and Culture.
 She has previously worked within the Learning and Participation teams of established dance organisations, Rambert and Akademi South Asian Dance UK, and has experience in both administration and practical event delivery.
 In addition to her expertise specifically in the performing arts sector, Pia has also worked for The WOW Foundation under the directorship of Jude Kelly, founder of Women of the World Festivals.
 Here, at the forefront of advocating for gender equality, she had the opportunity to engage with world-renowned artists, authors, activists, and work with schools and community groups.
 Pia is passionate about advocacy, inclusivity, diversity and accessibility in regards to creative arts, as well as looking at these from a gender-based perspective and raising important questions of equality.